mandarjoshi90/coref/README.md

 * `./setup_all.sh`: This builds the custom kernels

 ## Pretrained Coreference Models
-Please download following files to use the pretrained models on your data.
+Please download following files to use the *pretrained coreference models* on your data.
+If you want to train your own coreference model, you can skip this step.

 | Model          | F1 (%) |
 | -------------- |:------:|